-- A: The board of directors recommends that you vote FOR: - each of the nominees for director named in this proxy statement; - the approval of proposal 2 (2012 Director Stock Plan); and - the approval and adoption of proposal 3 (Say-on-Pay).
+- A: The board of directors recommends that you vote FOR: - each of the nominees for director named in this proxy statement; and - Proposal 2 the approval of the 2012 Director Stock Plan; and - Proposal 3 the adoption of a nonbinding advisory resolution that approves the named executive officer compensation described in this proxy statement.

-The board of directors makes NO RECOMMENDATION regarding Proposal 4-a stockholder proposal that our board of directors issue a sustainability report.
+The board of directors makes NO RECOMMENDATION regarding Proposal 4 - a stockholder proposal that our board of directors issue a sustainability report.